My personal interests are varied and range from cooking to writing to photography.

 Oriflame have been around for decades now, selling perfumes through party plan and catalogues.
 There's a new catalogue every four weeks.
-Customers get a full 90-day money-back guarantee, which making it easier to sell the products.
+Customers get a full 90-day money-back guarantee, which makes it easier to sell the products.

 Party Plan FM

-Party Plan FM is a group of two party plan companies that sells makeup and perfume.
+Party Plan FM is a group of two-party plan companies that sells makeup and perfume.
 There's the additional option of throwing pampering parties and combining the two products.
 There are no minimum order quantities, so it's easier for a newcomer to get started.

-Be careful though—item 11 of the agreement says if you don't sell £100 of books within your first 12 weeks then they'll close your account and invoice you for the full difference between what you paid for your kit and the full retail price of those books.
+Be careful, though—item 11 of the agreement says if you don't sell £100 of books within your first 12 weeks, then they'll close your account and invoice you for the full difference between what you paid for your kit and the full retail price of those books.